Elon Musk drops 20 pounds and credits intermittent fasting. Researchers urge caution

 Musk said he has been using a weight loss app called Zero to assist him as he drops pounds.

 Intermittent fasting, which involves switching between fasting and eating on a regular schedule, has been growing in popularity in the past few years among people trying to lose weight, especially in Hollywood.
-One of the most common intermittent fasting methods involves daily 16-hour fasts or fasting for 24 hours, twice per week.
+Two of the most common intermittent fasting methods involve daily 16-hour fasts or fasting for 24 hours, twice a week.

 In fact, 65% of the total weight loss of people who fasted in the study was from muscle mass.
 People who followed a more typical calorie-restricted diet, saw muscle mass account for 20% to 30% of weight loss.